Substance Use and Disorders

 What is substance use disorder?

-What are common substances associated with substance use disorders?
+What are the common substances associated with substance use disorders?

 What are the signs and symptoms of substance use disorder?

-What are the risks of untreated substance use disorder?
+What is the role of medication in treating substance use disorders?

 If you have any feedback, please get in touch.